soumya-ranjan-sahoo/academic-webprofile/content/home/experience.md

   date_start = "2018-05-01"
   date_end = "2018-08-30"
   description = """ Worked as part of the Data Science team, with a focus of Information Extraction.
-   * Developed Match & Merge: A toolkit for automating SAP's EAM processes - Match and Merge is an intelligent file search and merging tool which auto-classifies files and merges them to a single master record based on the specifications provided by the end-user.
-Also, a detailed exploratory analysis is supported by the tool.
-It leverages NLP and ML at its core.
-The toolkit is developed using Klein web services.
-Also, facilitated an Elastic Search based RESTful search and analytics engine for near real-time search.
+   * Developed a toolkit (Match and Merge) for automating Enterprise Asset Management processes.
+Match and Merge is a user-initiated intelligent asset master record recommendation tool that recommends potential files to be merged into a master record based on the user's query or specifications.
+The tool supports an exploratory local and global analysis of the master record.
+The toolkit is developed using Klein web services and uses Elasticsearch from the ELK stack.
-   * Guided Interns on developing a Master Data extraction tool, which recognises the correct entities from a description based on certain attributes and auto classifies them.
+   * Mentored interns on developing a Master Data extraction tool.
+Together we developed a custom named entity recognition system for enterprise master data assets using classical feature engineering and distant supervision based inductive rule mining.
   """

 [[experience]]